 |Report/Study||Summary||Documents including WEEE flows/quantities|

-|Where are WEEE in Africa?: E-waste in Africa - Report February 2012||Basel Convention Secretariat (2012): Trends of EEE imports, use, and e-waste generation in West Africa.
+|Where are WEEE in Africa?
+Findings from the Basel Convention E-waste Africa Programme||Basel Convention Secretariat, 2012: Trends of EEE imports, use, and e-waste generation in West Africa.
 Impacts of recycling practices on human health, the environment and climate change.
 Socio-economic aspects of the e-waste sector in Ghana and Nigeria.
 Flows of EEE and e-waste between Europe and West Africa.
 Transboundary movements of used EEE and e-waste.|

 |Corruption, Environment and the United Nations Convention Against Corruption (UNCAC)||UNODC, 2012: Compilation of papers from the special event “Impact of corruption on the environment and the United Nations Convention against Corruption as a tool to address it”, 4th Conference of States Parties (Marrakesh, Morocco, 24–28 October 2011).
 Paper II.
 Transboundary Movements of Hazardous Wastes and Corruption: The Special Case of E-waste in West Africa.|

 |E-Waste Africa Programme||Secretariat of the Basel Convention, European Commission, Norway, the UK and the Dutch Recyclers Association (NVMP), 2009-2012: Comprehensive programme aiming to enhance the environmental governance of e-wastes and to create favourable social and economic conditions for partnerships and small businesses in the recycling sector in Africa.|